rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 -	`rancher/rancher:stable`: Our newest stable release.
 This tag is recommended for production.

-Any tag with a `-rc` or another suffix is meant for the {{< product >}} testing team to validate.
+The `master` tag or any tag with a `-rc` or another suffix is meant for the {{< product >}} testing team to validate.
 You should not use these tags, as these builds are not officially supported.